#RedforEd Fuels Democrat Andy Beshear in Kentucky Governor Race

-The #RedforEd teachers movement flexed its political muscle in the Kentucky gubernatorial race on Tuesday, powering the campaign of Democrat Attorney General against incumbent Republican Gov. Matt Bevin.
+The #RedforEd teachers movement flexed its political muscle in the Kentucky gubernatorial race on Tuesday, powering the campaign of Democrat Attorney General Andy Beshear against incumbent Republican Gov. Matt Bevin.

 With 100 percent of precincts reporting as of 9:55 p.m.
 EST, Beshear had a narrow 0.3 point lead, with 49.2 percent of the vote to Bevin’s 48.9 percent.
 Libertarian candidate John Hicks had two percent of the vote.